 Lord expect us to carry out the details "in all that the Lord has commanded?"
-To use CUPS would be to use man's wisdom, for the Lord has ordained bers of the various congregations throughout the but ONE CUP.
+To use CUPS would be to use man's wisdom, for the Lord has ordained but ONE CUP.

 3. Whatever time it takes to carry out the Lord's will in the communion is the time we must use.
 At Eola, Texas, it took 31 minutes to serve the communion with one loaf and one cup, and for the collection, including the remarks of the one waiting upon the Table, the thanks for the emblems, etc., 240 communicants participated.
-Was not this in harmony with the Lord's wisdom, and required for the collection?
+Was not this in harmony with the Lord's wisdom, and but a short time for 240 souls eating and drinking of but ONE loaf and ONE cup, including the time required for the collection?